ChrisCooney/Darwin/README.md

 # Darwin

 I realised there were a lot of things that I do manually on my machine.
 At the same exact moment, I realised that my Golang knowledge was awful.
 It's not a big leap to work out what happened next.
+This project isn't intended for wider usage, I'm just putting it on Github so it can live with all my other code on here.

 ## Installation

 In the scripts folder is a `build-and-install.sh`.
-Make sure you run it from within the scripts folder!
+This will also attempt to push onto my USB drive.

 ## Secrets